Provost’s Review of the Social Sciences at Cornell

 How might such changes impact departments and curricula that do not align directly with public policy?

-The implementation committee is carefully considering these implications, with decision-making ultimately resting with CHE leadership and faculty, the President, Provost, and key stakeholders.
-If the committee recommends the college model, discussions between faculty, leadership, and administration will ensue about how faculty and units might fit within the broad, inclusive, and interdisciplinary umbrella of policy that is described in the document.
-Although either proposed option is likely to involve changes to CHE, the committee seeks to ensure that all faculty in the college are positioned to continue to thrive and pursue their scholarship, research, pedagogy, and intellectual missions.
+The implementation committee has carefully considered these implications, with decision-making ultimately resting with CHE leadership and faculty, the President, Provost, and key stakeholders.
+With the committee recommending the college model, discussions between faculty, leadership, and administration will ensue about how faculty and units might fit within the broad, inclusive, and interdisciplinary umbrella of policy.
+The committee seeks to ensure that all faculty in the college are positioned to continue to thrive and pursue their scholarship, research, pedagogy, and intellectual missions.

 What might happen to current undergraduate majors outside PAM that are not as policy-oriented?